tensorlayer/TensorLayer/docs/user/tutorial.rst

 In this part of the tutorial, we train a matrix for words, where each word can be represented by a unique row vector in the matrix.
 In the end, similar words will have similar vectors.
-Then as we plot out the words into a two-dimensional plane, words that are similar end up clustering nearby each other
+Then as we plot out the words into a two-dimensional plane, words that are similar end up clustering nearby each other.

 .. code-block:: bash